Analytical attractor for Bjorken expansion

-where $A$ is a constant of integration to be fixed by the initial condition.
-We emphasize that, as already mentioned, this solution would also hold in several variants of second order hydrodynamics for Bjorken flow, modulo suitable redefinitions of the parameters $g_+$, $a$ and $b$.

-\Eq{eq:gsol2} is the exact solution for all $\Delta>0$.
-Since the structure of the solution does not change much as $\Delta$ varies (and does not come too close to zero), we focus from now on $\Delta=1$.
-An illustration of the solution for various initial conditions is provided in \Fig{fig:solution} for five values of $A$.
-As can be seen the various solutions eventually merge onto the solid line.
-This line is the attractor solution, obtained for $A=0$, that connects the stable free streaming fixed point $g(w\to 0^+)\to g_+$ to the hydrodynamic fixed point $g(w)=-4/3$.
+where $A$ is a constant to be fixed by the initial condition\footnote{Note that a single initial condition is required for the three versions of the equations of motion, Eqs.~(\ref{eq:Lequ},\ref{eq:dif_gw},\ref{Kummer}).}. \Eq{eq:gsol2} is the exact solution to Eq.~(\ref{eq:dif_gw}) for all $\Delta>0$.
+Since the structure of the solution does not change much as $\Delta$ varies, we set from now on $\Delta=1$.\footnote{Solutions for values of $\Delta>0$ other than 1 can in fact be deduced from the solution for $\Delta=1$ via a suitable rescaling of the parameters of the equation.
+See~\cite{Blaizot_Yan} for details.} An illustration of the solution for various initial conditions is provided in \Fig{fig:solution} for five values of $A$.
+As can be seen, the various solutions eventually merge onto the solid line, the attractor solution which connects $g_+$ to $g_*$.
+This attractor solution is obtained for $A=0$, viz. \be g_{\rm att}(w)=g_+ - w+w \frac{a M(1+a,1+b,w)}{b M(a,b,w)}\,. \ee

-We consider now the small $w$ expansion of \Eq{eq:gsol2}.
-Physically, this represents perturbative corrections to free-streaming due to collisions and emerges from Eqs.~(\ref{eq:Lequ}) by expanding in powers of the last term in Eq.~(\ref{eq:Lequb}).
-The attractor is given by \be g^{\rm att}(w)=g_+ - w+w \frac{a M(1+a,1+b,w)}{b M(a,b,w)}\,. \ee When the parameters $a$ and $b$ differ from non-negative integers, which is the case here, the function $M(a,b,w)$ is analytic and expressible as a convergent series in $w$.
+This attractor solution possesses a well behaved expansion at small $w$.
+Physically, such an expansion represents perturbative corrections to free-streaming due to collisions, and it emerges from Eqs.~(\ref{eq:Lequ}) as one expands in powers of the last term in Eq.~(\ref{eq:Lequb}).
+When the parameters $a$ and $b$ differ from non-negative integers, which is the case here, the function $M(a,b,w)$ is analytic and expressible as a convergent series in $w$.
 However, in contrast to the function $M$ itself, the series $ g^{\rm att}(w) = \sum_{n=0} \gamma_n^{\rm att} w^n$, with $\gamma_0^{\rm att}=g_+$, has a finite radius of convergence determined by the location of the zero of $M(a,b,w)$ in the denominator of Eq.~(\ref{eq:expgatt}) that is closest to the origin.
-This limited radius of convergence is the reason why the first few terms in the expansion show limited apparent convergence at large $w$ \cite{Blaizot:2019scw}.
-Nevertheless, the Borel sum of the series, after analytic continuation, converges to the exact function.
-This has indeed been verified numerically in \cite{Kurkela:2019set}.
+The Borel sum of the series, after analytic continuation, converges to the exact function, as it has been verified numerically in \cite{Kurkela:2019set}.